 - The drug should be used with precaution in the puppies since they can increase their immune suppression and they are also at a risk of developing the GI.

 There is also a problem related to the drugs that happen to occur because of the use of the prednisone for dogs.
 If the dog takes the medicine together with the amphotericin B or any diuretic drug like furosemide, there is a danger of electrolyte imbalances because of the potassium and calcium loss.
 The dog which is taking the drug should be monitored closely and the potassium and digitalis levels should be assessed well.
 The drug can also increase the insulin level more than that is required and the estrogen can enhance the impact of corticosteroids.
-The drug that are known to cause the interactions are the erythromycin, cyclosporine, rifampin, Phenobarbital, phenytoin, salicylate or mitotane.
+The drug that is known to cause the interactions are the erythromycin, cyclosporine, rifampin, Phenobarbital, phenytoin, salicylate or mitotane.
 The anticholinesterase medicines like the pyridostigmine and neostigmine also can interact with this drug.
 When the drug is given at the same time as the vaccination, then the immune system reactions can be reduced to the vaccination.
 The dog which is on this drug should not be given any vaccination especially the modified virus vaccines.
 The risk for dogs to develop the GI increases in case the drug is given with the NSAIDs medicines.
-The drug should not be given intravenous with the drugs which have the calcium.
+The drug should not be given intravenously with the drugs which have the calcium.

 If the prednisone for dogs is given for a shorter time span; no matter large doses are given, the dogs are unlikely to develop any side effect.
 Some side effects begin to develop when the drug has been given over a longer period of time.